Conquistadores del Cielo: American Airlines and US Airways Merger

 According to American Airlines CEO Tom Horton, the merger between American Airlines and US Airways was initially proposed during a Conquistadores del Cielo retreat at A-Bar-A Ranch..
 Horton claims that he pitched the idea to Doug Parker, CEO of American Airlines, during a barbecue lunch.
 "I made that pitch.
 We nodded heads to one another," Horton claims.

 Additional Accusations

 There have been several other instances where the ethics of the Conquistadores del Cielo have been brought into question.
 In 2008 Tam Travel, Inc. v Delta Air Lines, No. 07-4464 was brought before the United States Court of Appeals, alleging "a conspiracy to eliminate the practice of paying base commissions by various airlines, district court's dismissal of the amended complaint is affirmed, as the plaintiffs' claims against United Airlines were discharged in bankruptcy and the claims against the remaining defendants failed to allege sufficient facts to plausibly suggest a prior illegal agreement."
-Prosecutors argued that several there was an opportunity for executives at Delta, American, Northwest, United, and Continental Airlines to conspire during either the International Air Transport Association meetings in 1997 and 1998, or at the industry meetings such as the Conquistadores Del Cielo.
+Prosecutors argued that there were opportunities for executives at Delta, American, Northwest, United, and Continental Airlines to conspire during either the International Air Transport Association meetings in 1997 and 1998, or at the industry meetings such as the Conquistadores Del Cielo.